|

 But the war's impact is everywhere, and especially in the raw emotional

+torment it brings to the characters' private lives.
 Like Mr Hale, and possibly the library buyers on whose opinions he bases his

 requirements, I prefer westerns not to have all-out battle scenes of